Augusto-Viegas/API-RESTful-MoviesLib/Readme.md

-#Descrição do sistema:
+This project allows you to:

-1) Cadastro de usuário
+1) Register a user
-2) Autenticação
+2) Authentication on login
-3) Cadastro de filmes
+3) Can upload a movie
-4) Cadastro de tags para os filmes
+4) Can create and add tags to movies
-5) Listagem de filmes
+5) List movies
-6) Edição de filmes
+6) Edit movies details
-7) Exclusão de filmes
+7) Delete movies

 ----------------------------------------------------------------